Buddhist Pine (Podocarpus macrophyllus) Indoor Care and Common Problems

 Temperature and Humidity

-Buddhist Pine prefers a cool temperature between 15-240C.
-The plant does not mind cold draughts as it is a cool climate plant.
+Buddhist Pine prefers average temperatures of 15-240C.
+The plant does not mind cold drafts as it is a cool climate plant.

 Fertilizer